harbaum/SofTXT/README.md

 ![Screenshot](screen.png)

-Optional for physical IO a ftDuino running the [IOServer](https://github.com/harbaum/ftduino/tree/master/ftduino/libraries/WebUSB/examples/IoServer) sketch is supported.
+Optionally and for physical fischertechnik inputs and outputs a ftDuino is supported.

 ## Howto